jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 An unique identifier of the sender of the text message notification.
 To set this up:

 1. Log into your GOV.UK Notify account.
-1. Go to Settings.
+1. Go to _Settings_.
-1. Check that you are in the correct service; if you are not, click Switch service in the top right corner of the screen and select the correct one.
+1. Check that you are in the correct service; if you are not, click _Switch service_ in the top right corner of the screen and select the correct one.
-1. Go to the Text Messages section and click Manage on the Text Message sender row.
+1. Go to the Text Messages section and click _Manage_ on the "Text Message sender" row.
 1. You can either:
-  - copy the ID of the sender you want to use and paste it into the method
+  - copy the ID of the sender you want to use and paste it into the method code
   - click _Change_ to change the default sender that the service will use, and click _Save_

 If you omit this argument from your method, the default `sms_sender_id` will be set for the notification.